raspberrypilearning/getting-started-web-dev/en/step_1.md

 What young people should do before starting the 'Intro to web' path:

 + We recommend our [Scratch](https://projects.raspberrypi.org/en/projects/getting-started-scratch) [paths](https://projects.raspberrypi.org/en/paths) for young creators without previous coding experience.
 Older beginners (from around age 12) could start with the web development path.
-+ We recommend that creators have basic typing skills before starting the web development path.
++ We recommend that all creators have basic typing skills before starting the web development path.

 The [Intro to web](https://projects.raspberrypi.org/en/pathways/web-intro) path can be completed before starting Python coding with [Intro to Raspberry Pi Pico](https://projects.raspberrypi.org/en/pathways/pico-intro) or [Intro to Python](https://projects.raspberrypi.org/en/pathways/python-intro) path.